I’m excited to announce ReviewNB, a code review tool for Jupyter Notebooks.

 - ReviewNB is a GitHub App available on the GitHub marketplace (app is verified by GitHub)

 - ReviewNB communicates with GitHub APIs to fetch the notebook changes made in a commit or a pull request.

 - We process these changes (git patches) and detect the event occurred at each cell/output.
 These events could be – cell is modified, inserted, deleted, split, merged and so on.

 - We show these changes to user in a side-by-side diff format.
 All notebook contents (markdown, code, images, formulas) are rendered as you would see in the Jupyter UI.

 ReviewNB is super simple to use.
 It does not require any local installation or configuration.
 One can start using it on their GitHub repositories in under a minute.

 - Anyone can install the app on GitHub and select repositories that ReviewNB will have access to (~30 seconds).

 - Once logged in, you can browse Commits or Pull Requests on your repositories.

 - Then you can start seeing visual diff for any commit or pull request that you choose

 That’s all for now!
-There’s more information on our website along with an elaborate FAQ section for other questions you might have.
+There’s more information on our website along with an elaborate FAQ section for common questions you might have.
 I’m available on firstname.lastname@example.org if you want to get in touch.
-Try out ReviewNb and let me know what you think of it!
+Try out ReviewNB and let me know what you think of it!